timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 A "Bogostian" approach to data models focuses on core mechanics and processes over data storage.
 To extend this to the EAV model, we need to:

-1. Consider the essential operations and interactions required for a "meaningful" tarot reading.
+1. **Consider the essential operations and interactions required for a "meaningful" tarot reading**.
 Focus on how entities, attributes, and values interact systematically.

-2. Design the EAV model around key actions, such as drawing cards, laying spreads, and interpreting meanings.
+2. **Design the EAV model around key actions**, such as drawing cards from the deck, laying spreads, and interpreting meanings.
 Ensure the data structure facilitates these central procedures.

-3. Embrace constraints and limitations.
+3. **Embrace constraints and limitations**.
 Intentionally limit the scope of the entities, attributes, and relationships represented in the model, as a way to force creative thinking about what is _actually_ essential.

-4. Incorporate a "clinamen"[^2], an exemption from strict adherence to constraints, providing (limited) flexibility for querents to personalise or supplement the model.
+4. **Incorporate a "clinamen"**[^2], an exemption from strict adherence to constraints, providing (limited) flexibility for querents to personalise or supplement the model.
 The model should be a guide, not a rigid prescription.

-5. Model interrelated objects.
+5. **Model interrelated objects**.
 View the EAV structure as a network of interconnected entity, attribute, and value objects that interact systematically, not just as abstract data types.

-6. Recognise that the EAV model and the program's algorithms embody or encode a specific perspective on tarot and divination.
+6. **Recognise that the EAV model and algorithms embody a specific philosophy**, a perspective on tarot and divination.
 Reflect on the ontology the model advances, and how interactions could shape quarents' beliefs.

-7. Approach data model prototyping as philosophical "carpentry".
+7. **Approach data model prototyping as philosophical "carpentry"**.
 Engage directly with the core materials, implementing EAV prototypes in a "low-level" language to grapple with the core complexities.
 Cycle between implementing prototypes, reflecting on the results, and refining the design based on those insights.

 Key parts of Bogost's work, here, are **procedural rhetoric**, the embrace of **Oulipian constraints**, and **philosophical carpentry**.

 Bogost's approach suggests modeling the tarot as a network of interacting objects and processes.
-We will need to map out the EAV structure as a network of interconnected entity, attribute, and value objects that interact _systematically_, not just as abstract data types.
-OOO sees objects as having hidden depths and dynamic interactions.
+He sees objects as having hidden depths and dynamic interactions.
 Extending this to the tarot, the EAV model should allow for card meanings and relationships to shift based on context.
 Attributes could have open-ended or probabilistic values (YIKES) rather than fixed meanings.
-The program would focus users on how card objects connect, constrain, and create meaning for each other, inviting exploration of their hidden depths and valences.
-In doing so, it would enable users to experience tarot as an emergent system of objects rather than just a human interpretive framework.
-Readings would be generative and context-dependent rather than fixed or didactic.
+We will need to map out the EAV structure as a network of interconnected entity, attribute, and value objects that interact _systematically_, not just as abstract data types.
+The program should focus users on how card objects connect, constrain, and create meaning for each other, inviting exploration of their latent valences and hidden depths.
+In doing so, it will enable users to experience tarot as an emergent system of objects rather than just a human interpretive framework.
+Readings will be generative and context-dependent, rather than fixed or didactic.

-His work on "_procedural rhetoric_" involves identifying processes and systems that exist in the real world and representing them in interactive digital form, so people can explore and learn about those systems through play.
+Bogost's work on "_procedural rhetoric_" involves identifying processes and systems that exist in the real world and representing them in interactive digital form, so people can explore and learn about those systems through play.
 This means focusing on how the entities, attributes and values interact systematically, not just as abstract data types.
 In the context of an EAV model for a tarot-reading program, procedural rhetoric manifests in how the data model's structure and the algorithms processing it implement a specific perspective on tarot and divination.
 The model is not just a database, but a representation/model of a belief system or ontology.
 It becomes a kind of "writing machine" that generates meaning through its structure and constraints, and not just through the literal card definitions it contains.

-So what kind of procedural rhetoric does this EAV model embody or encode?
-It will carry and represent certain ideas about the tarot, whether tacitly or explicitly, through its structure and dynamics.
-Bogost would encourage reflecting on what worldview the model advances, and how interaction with it could shape users' beliefs.
+So what kind of procedural rhetoric does this EAV model encode?
+Its structure and dynamics will represent certain ideas about the tarot.
 The key, here, is that the model itself, not just the written descriptions, visual design, or user interface around it, can make persuasive claims about tarot and how it works. **This might include:** which card attributes are included and excluded (and how they relate), the specific randomisation and procedural generation techniques used (if any[^3]), encoded "rules" about which cards or combinations are more or less significant.

-An "_Oulipian_" approach seeks to use design constraints and material limitations productively.
-Bogost argues that these restrictions, rather than total freedom, are a necessary requirement for creativity and meaningful play (something that resonates with other project influences, from permacomputing and "Reconstrained Design").
-So what are the relevant constraints and material limitations?
-Rather than aiming for maximum flexibility, we should intentionally limit the scope of entities, attributes and relationships represented in the model.
-Constraints can force us to think about what is truly essential, fostering a greater awareness of the core elements and dynamics of tarot. **Operationalising this might involve:** limiting the number of attributes per entity, restricting value types or ranges for certain attributes, or defining a fixed set of high-level entitity types (e.g. card, suit, number).
+An "_Oulipian_" approach seeks to use constraints and limitations productively.
+Bogost argues that restrictions are a necessary requirement for creativity and meaningful play (something that resonates with other project influences, from permacomputing and "Reconstrained Design").
+So what are our relevant constraints and material limitations?
+Rather than aiming for maximum flexibility, should we intentionally limit the scope of entities, attributes and relationships represented in the model?
+Constraints can force us to address what is truly essential, fostering a greater awareness of the core elements and dynamics of the tarot. **Operationalising this might involve:** limiting the number of attributes per entity, restricting value types or ranges for certain attributes, or defining a fixed set of high-level entitity types (e.g. card, suit, number).

-Philosophical "_carpentry_" proposes ways of doing philosophy through making things, engaging directly with one's core materials and intervening in the world.
-Carpentry involves a cycle of hands-on making, stepping back to reflect on the results, and then refining the design.
+Philosophical "_carpentry_" proposes ways of doing philosophy through hands-on making, engaging directly with one's core materials and intervening in the world.
 In this context, this might mean starting by implementing EAV prototypes in a "low-level" language (what does this mean?), testing it with "real" readings, reflecting on how well it captures the meaningful aspects of tarot, and directly manipulating data structures to grapple with the core complexities and trade-offs in-play.

 In sum: Bogost's approach suggests focusing on the core mechanics and processes the EAV model needs to enable, working within constraints, and engaging directly with the materials to prototype from the bottom up.
 The EAV structure enables a data-driven, object-oriented model of the tarot system.
 Each card becomes an object with a unique identity and set of behaviours emerging from its attribute-value pairs.
 A "Bogostian", OOO-inflected EAV model would shape the program as a carpentry project that embodies a philosophical stance through its data structure and interactions, not just a neutral information retrieval system.